SteveZhangBit/alloy-maxsat-benchmark/README.md

 	-sat			Enumerate all solutions by using SAT
 	-maxsat			Find one optimal solution
 	-maxsat_all		Find all optimal solutions
-	-maxsat_part		Find one optimal solution by using Max-SAT with user partitioning -maxsat_part_auto	Find one optimal solution by using auto partitioning -t=<timeout> in seconds
+	-maxsat_part		Find one optimal solution by using Max-SAT with spec partitioning -maxsat_part_auto	Find one optimal solution by using auto partitioning -t=<timeout> in seconds
 	-r=<repeat>		Number of times to repeat the run